adhd assessment

 Those with ADHD often struggle to express their emotions or healthily control them.
 You may notice that your child has frequent temper tantrums, cries easily, and reacts harshly when something doesn’t go their way.
 If your child is having difficulty managing emotions in a socially acceptable manner, it may be worth looking into an ADHD assessment.

-In addition to looking for the signs above, remember that genetics play a crucial role in the development of this ADHD, so if you or a close relative has the condition, that’s something to consider as well.
-In fact, according to the CDC, as many as 25% of people with ADHD have a close relative who also has it.
+In addition to looking for the aforementioned signs, it is imperative to acknowledge the role genetics can play in the development of ADHD.
+If you or a close relative are affected by the condition, it is important to take that into consideration when seeking an ADHD assessment.
+In fact, according to the CDC, as many as 25% of people with ADHD have a close relative who has also been diagnosed.
 If you suspect that your child may have ADHD, don’t hesitate to schedule an ADHD assessment with Elements Psychological Services.